hashie/hashie/README.markdown

     c.where(:abc => 'def').where(:hgi => 123)
     c # => {:where => {:abc => 'def', :hgi => 123}}

+## Sash

+Sash is a savable hash.
+It saves the key/value pairs from the hash into a YAML file that can be loaded later.
+It manages permissions (optionally), can create a backup/save file, automatically save on changes, as well as automatically load on startup.
+It can be configured before use, as well as reconfigured during use.

+### Configuration

+Configuration can be either at initialization or after.
+The one drawback is you cannot (currently) feed it a new hash to set the initial values.

+The five main settings are:

+* file:     Filename to save the hash to.
+* backup:   Boolean, whether to produce a backup or not.
+* mode:     FixNum: mode to store it as: 0600, 0755, 0644 and so on.
+* autosave: Boolean: Automatically save on changes.
+* autoload: Boolean: Automatically load on init.

+The values for these do not get stored in the YAML file.
+Only the k/v pairs you set do.

+### Examples

+Configuration:

+    s = Bini::Sash.new options => {:file => 'filename', :auto_save => true}

+Or after creation:

+    s.auto_save = true
+    s.auto_load = false
+    s.backup = true

+If backup or mode are set, they will update at the next time you save.

+During creation you can also pass in a hash to get merged in via the overrides param.

+    s = Bini::Sash.new options => {:file => 'filename', :auto_save => true},
+        overrides => {foo => 'bar', one => 'two'}

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md)